GrandcoinGDC/Grandcoin/README.md

 Grandcoin - a decendent of Litecoin that combines the great features from Luckycoin (random blocks) and Florincoin (transaction message).
 Like Litecoin it uses scrypt as a proof of work scheme.
-The grandcoin name comes from the fact that each block has 1 grand coins (1000 coins).

-	- Each normal block has 1 grand coins (1000)
 	- 45 seconds block time
 	- Difficulty retargets every 30 blocks
 	- Expected total coins will be 1,427,621,642.